sohailziahh/Minimizing-Customer-Churn-Rate/README.md

 # Minimizing-Customer-Churn-Rate
 Subscription products often are the main source of revenue for companies across all industries.
 These products can come in the form of a 'one size fits all' overcompassing subscription, or in multi-level memberships.
 Regardless of how they structure their membership, or what industry they are in, companies almost always try to minimize customer churn (in other words ; Subscription Cancellation).
 To retain their customers, these companies first need to identify behavioral patterns that act as catalyst in disengagement with the product.

+Goal: The objective of this model is to predict which users are likely to churn, so that the company can focus on re-engaging these users with the product.
+These efforts can be email reminders about the benefits of the product, especially focusing on features that are new or that user has shown to value.